Pixeltica/AsepriteExtensions/TileIndexOverlay/README.md

 ## Tile Index Overlay Extension | Warnings

+> [!WARNING]
-> Important : the Sprite / Canvas width and height have to be cleanly divisble by your tile dimensions!
+> Sprite / Canvas width and height MUST be divisble by your tile dimensions!

 You need to make sure that your canvas/sprite size can be divided by your tile size, i.e. if your tile size is 16x16 your canvas/sprite dimensions have to be multiples of 16 (160x256, 512x1024 and so on) - the extension will check for this and alert if your canvas size does not match your provided tile size.